I call this article to order!

 But smartphones have their limitations.
 For one, they’re rarely loud enough.
 Plus, I’ve always enjoyed the tactile sensation of a real metronome: turning the dial, pressing the buttons.
 I don’t know, it just feels like I’m accomplishing something!

-Ever since I started abiding by “Robert’s” Rules, I find that I use the metronome just as often as I used to, but for less time.
+Ever since I started abiding by these rules, I find that I use the metronome just as often as I used to, but for less time.
 That’s because passages improve a lot more quickly!
-I know that you’ll find the same to be true in your practice, and when you do, don’t thank me: thank Robert.
-Even if he pretends not to know what you’re talking about.
+I know that you’ll find the same to be true in your practice.